List of Magic: The Gathering keywords: Bestow

 This ability is written Bestow (cost) and appears on enchantment creatures.
 A creature with bestow gives the player the option to cast it as an Aura that enchants a creature, granting that creature its power, toughness, and abilities.
 A bestow card cast for its normal cost will enter the stack as a creature spell.
 By choosing to pay the alternative cost, which is a static ability, it becomes an Enchantment-Aura spell; if the creature it targets leaves the battlefield before the bestow card resolves or while the bestow card is enchanting the creature, the bestow card enters the battlefield as an enchantment creature – unlike a regular aura card which would go to the graveyard.
 This mechanic first appeared on some enchantment creatures from the Theros block.

 Bolster

 This is a keyword action, written Bolster x.
 When a player bolsters, the player chooses one of their creatures with the lowest toughness among them and puts x +1/+1 counters on it.
 The bolster effect does not target; the choice of creature is made at the resolution of the spell or ability.
 It first appeared in Fate Reforged.

 Bloodthirst

 This ability is written Bloodthirst x.
-A creature with bloodthirst x enters the battlefield with x +1/+1 counters on it if an opponent had been damaged during that turn.
-Bloodthirst appears in Guildpact and is the ability associated with the Gruul Clans.
-It is the returning mechanic in Magic 2012, where it can be found mostly on black and red cards.
+A creature with bloodthirst x enters the battlefield with x +1/+1 counters on it if an opponent was damaged during that turn.
+Bloodthirst appears mainly in the sets Guildpact and Magic 2012, and is mostly associated with the Gruul Clans (green and red colors), though it can be found on some black cards too.